 Even though risk equilibration is a fairly new topic to hazmat network design, it has been studied in the area of hazardous material routing.
 Gopalan et al. (1990) propose a shortest-path problem for routing trucks that minimizes the total risk and ensures risk equity between zones by a constraint.
-This constraint limits the risk deviation between these zones.
-However, this model ignores the fact that the carrier's main goal is to minimize the costs.
-Lindner-Dutton et al. (1991) extend this model and also include the sequencing of trucks, to have a fair distribution in every period and not over the whole planning horizon.
+This constraint limits the risk deviation between the zones.
+However, the model ignores the fact that the carrier's main goal is cost minimization.
+Lindner-Dutton et al. (1991) extend this model and also include the sequencing of trucks in order to have a fair distribution in every period and not over the whole planning horizon.
 Carotenuto et al. (2007) define a mixed-interger linear program to find minimal and equitable risk routes for hazardous material shipments.
-This fair risk distribution is done by distributing it equally among the arcs.
+This fair risk distribution is done by allocating it equally among the arcs.
 The problem is solved by a modified k-shortest path algorithm.
-For hazmat facility location, Romero et al. (2016) used the Gini coefficient to determine the location of storage facilities under the aspect of a fair risk distribution.
-Moreover, Sun et al. (2016) include cost equity for the carriers.
-Since network design decisions influence the costs of each carrier differently, the model includes this unfair aspect and equilibrates the cost increase of all carriers.
+For hazmat facility location, Romero et al. (2016) use the Gini coefficient to determine the location of storage facilities under the aspect of a fair risk distribution.
+Moreover, Sun et al. (2016) include cost equity for the carriers: Since network design decisions influence the costs of each carrier differently, the model equilibrates the cost increase of all carriers to avoid this unfair aspect.